ucrcsedept/course-support/learning_modules/vscode/key-based-login/README.md

 Now, we will generate something called a public/private key pair, which we will use to log into Remote-SSH.

-4. Open a Command Prompt by pressing (Windows Key + R) which opens the "Run" application, and then type in `cmd` which opens the command prompt.
+4. Open a *local* Command Prompt by pressing (Windows Key + R) which opens the "Run" application, and then type in `cmd` which opens the command prompt.
 5. Run the following command:

 ``` ssh-keygen -t rsa -b 4096 ```